fernandobarraza/pluralisticHomophily/README.md

 4. **Correlation Analysis and Visualization:**
    - The linear and monotonic relationships between centrality metrics and pluralistic homophily at both the network and the node levels are initially examined using the Spearman correlation index.
 Logistic regression models are then utilized to predict the categories of pluralistic homophily (assortative, non-assortative, disassortative) based on the centrality measures calculated for each node.

-Some general consideratios:
+Some general considerations:

 - You must set the defaults directories for datasets and experiments result.
 Set the name of the directories within each script depending of your preferences.
-- All network datasets files must be in NCol format.
-- A dataset dictionary named 'netowrk' inside the scripts defines the network(s) to be processed.
+- A dataset dictionary named 'network' inside the scripts defines the network(s) to be processed.
 Change on your preferences.
 - Set the variables flags at the top of the script to control if you want to save the results and plot images.

 Run Pipeline as following: